camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-bedrock.md

 The response contains two elements:

-`messagesHistory` is the full history of previous message, from user and assistant, including the latest message written by the assistant
+`messageHistory` is the full history of previous message, from user and assistant, including the latest message written by the assistant
 `newMessage` is the latest message written by the assistant

 Ideally, the messages history needs to transit within the process and needs to be the input of this `Converse` task.